-Free parking is available within a 1/4 mile of the start area.
-Parking lots are located on St. Paul Street, Bank Street and Battery Street.
+There are many parking garages located a short walk from the start/finish.
 Please do not park in Waterfront Park, Oakledge Park, or any of the church parking lots.
 Meters are not enforced on Sundays.

 Accessible Parking near Waterfront Park

 Vehicles with a handicapped license plate/pass may access the following parking before 6:00am or after 11:00am.
 For the safety of our runners there is NO spectator vehicle access across the race course (Battery Street) between 6:00am and 11:00am; please plan accordingly.
 These parking areas do fill up.

 - Lake Street, north of College Street